MarcLoupias/memo-dev/content/web/browsers-how-they-init-web-page.md

 Any script can insert its own HTML via `document.write()` or other DOM manipulations.
 This implies that the parser has to wait until the script has been downloaded & executed before it can safely parse the rest of the document.
 After all, the script could have inserted its own HTML in the document.

-However, most javascript developers no longer manipulate the DOM while the document is loading.
+However, most JavaScript developers no longer manipulate the DOM while the document is loading.
 Instead, they wait until the document has been loaded before modifying it.
 For example:

 ```html
 <!-- index.html -->